Monday, December 29, 2025

 And as it is appointed for men to die once, but after this the judgment, 28 so Christ was offered once to bear the sins of many.
 Hebrews 9:27-28

-The Law of Moses revealed the sinfulness of Israel, or anyone who sought to live by it, because of their inability to do the Law; therefore, all under the Law are under the curse of the Law.
+The Law of Moses revealed the sinfulness of Israel, or anyone who sought to live by it, because of their inability to do the Law; therefore, all who are under the Law are under the curse of the Law.

 Christ suffered the curse of the Law, so that the Lawbreaker could be released from the curse of the Law and be justified, receive eternal life ("born again"), and be released from the curse of physical death.